madsrh/yet-another-DMZ-cursor-theme/README.md

 ### Installation
-To give this a try simply copy the _Unity8_dots_ folder to `/usr/share/icons/` and select the cursor theme is Tweaks.
+To give this a try simply copy the folders to `/usr/share/icons/` and select the cursor theme is Tweaks.
+Example: `sudo cp -r Communitheme_I /usr/share/icons/`